 Transporter shall in the total days planned for Maintenance calculate restriction or suspension of Gas Transmission Service which occurred as a consequence of Unforeseen Works.

-In case of a general shortage of Natural Gas or disturbance in Pipeline, Transporter shall act pursuant to the Energy Law and regulation governing conditions for delivering and supplying of Natural Gas.
+In case of a general shortage of Natural Gas or disturbance in Pipeline, Transporter shall act pursuant to the Energy Law and regulation governing conditions for delivering and supplying of Natural Gas and regulation governing network codes on mutual cooperation of the transmission system operators and rules for exchange of data for operation of interconnected systems for natural gas transmission.

 Physical Reverse Flow may occur in case of emergency.